 How many temperature settings are there in the Slow Cook program?

 There are 3 temperature settings, Less, Normal, and More.

 How does the Slow Cook function work in comparison to a slow cooker?

-The Instant Pot® Slow Cooking function controls the slow cooker with 3 different temperature settings.
+The Instant Pot® Slow Cook function controls the slow cooker with 3 different temperature settings.
 For instance, medium is 194~205°F/90~96°C; whereas, most conventional slow cookers do not actually control the temperature levels, they only apply different heating intervals or intensity.
 The difference between the High and Low settings of most conventional slow cookers is only in the time it take to reach 212°F or 100°C.

 The 3 temperature ranges in the Instant Pot® are: